Virtual tour

 The phrase "virtual tour" is often used to describe a variety of videos and photographic-based media.
 Panorama indicates an unbroken view, since a panorama can be either a series of photographs or panning video footage.
 However, the phrases "panoramic tour" and "virtual tour" have mostly been associated with virtual tours created using still cameras.
 Such virtual tours are made up of a number of shots taken from a single vantage point.
-The camera and lens are rotated around what is referred to as a no parallax point (the exact point at the back of the lens where the light converges).
+The camera and lens are rotated around what is known as a no parallax point (the exact point at the back of the lens where the light converges).